El Shorouk: Population

 However, according to the 2017 census, it had only 87,285 residents.
 This underachievement is not just in Shorouk, but across the new city programme where cities are planned according to wholly unrealistic population growth rates, and where they are inequitably distributed (by land area) to capture population growth.

+Infrastructure

+El Shorouk City is primarily residential.
+The older part of Shorouk is almost fully developed, while the eastern extension is still under development and the western extension remains unplanned.
+Shorouk has various residential levels from luxurious compounds to middle class apartments and apartments developed by the state.
+New Heliopolis City covers about 5000 acres from Shorouk’s land and is also still under development.
+It contains high-end residential compounds such as Sodic East, New Kairo Golf, New Kairo Park, and Talalla.

+Shorouk contains several hospitals and medical centers, including the International Medical Center, located at the northern edge of the city along the Ismailia Road.

+The city contains multiple schools and universities, including the The British University in Egypt (BUE) and the French University in Egypt (FUE).

 Climate

 The Köppen-Geiger climate classification system classifies El Shorouk as a hot desert (BWh), as is the rest of Egypt.
 The climate is generally extremely dry around the capital.
 In addition to scarce rain, extreme heat during the summer months is a general climate feature of El Shorouk.
 Though, daytime temperatures are milder during autumn and winter.